-Prof. Martin Witzenrath, M.D., Vice Director Department of Infectious Diseases and Respiratory Medicine at Charité – Universitätsmedizin Berlin, Germany, will act as Global Coordinating Investigator.
-The study will be run at Charité and additional German and international clinical centers.
+Prof. Gernot Rohde, M.D., Head of Pneumology and Professor for Respiratory Medicine and Allergology at the Goethe University Hospital, Frankfurt am Main, Germany, will act as Global Coordinating Investigator.
+The study will be run at the Goethe University Hospital and additional German and international clinical centers.

 How to get involved in the trial

 Influenza can be treated with a variety of approved drugs.
 However, all currently available therapeutic agents either only treat the symptoms of the flu and/or target viral proteins.
 High mutation rates resulting from the rapid multiplication of the virus lead to the insurgence of resistances.
 In addition, the existing antiviral medications have a short therapeutic window and must be administered within 48 hours after the onset of symptoms.